Chiayi: Dutch Formosa

-Records from the Dutch era show Tirosen as the usual form of the name; it also occurred as Tirassen, Tirozen, Tilocen, Tilossen, Tilocen, and Thilocen.
+Records from the Dutch era, beginning in 1624, show Tirosen as the usual form of the name; it also occurred as Tirassen, Tirozen, Tilocen, Tilossen, Tilocen, and Thilocen.
 The place was north of Mattau (modern-day Madou, Tainan) and south of Favorlang (Huwei, Yunlin).

 Kingdom of Tungning

 In 1661 (the 15th year of Yung-Li, Ming dynasty), Koxinga defeated the Dutch based in Taiwan and founded the Kingdom of Tungning.
 He established one province, Cheng-Tien-Fu, and two counties, Tien-Hsing and Wan-Nien, demarcated by the Hsin-Kang River (新港溪, now the Yanshui River).
 Chiayi was under the jurisdiction of the Tien-Hsing County.

 Qing dynasty

 In 1683, when Qing rule began, the island was governed as Taiwan Prefecture under the administration of Fujian Province.
 In 1684, Tsulo County was established and initially encompassed the underdeveloped northern two-thirds of Taiwan.
 (Taiwan and Hongsoa counties were divided from Wan-Nien County during the Kingdom of Tungning, which was changed from Tien-Hsing County.)
 In 1704, the county seat was moved to Tsulosan, the site of modern-day Chiayi City, and had wooden city walls.

 In 1727, the county magistrate, Liu Liang-Bi rebuilt the gatehouses and set a gun platform for each gatehouse.
 The four gatehouses were named: "Chin Shan" (襟山) for East, "Tai Hai" (帶海) for West, "Chung Yang" (崇陽) for South, and "Kung Chen" (拱辰) for North.
 In 1734 (the 12th year of Yongzheng), magistrate Lu-Hung built piercing-bamboo to better protect the city.

 In 1786, the Lin Shuangwen rebellion was an attempt to siege Tsulosan but failed to overcome the defense of the inhabitants.
 Consequently, on November 3 of the next year, the Qing Emperor conferred the name Kagee (嘉義; commended righteousness) to praise the citizens' loyalty.

 In the mid-1800s, a custom of annual riotous mass stoning developed in the city.

 In 1887, a separate Taiwan Province was declared and the island was administratively divided into four prefectures; the city of Kagee belonged to Tainan Prefecture.